ApplyGrad/ApplyGrad.github.io/legal.md

 	<h2 class="section-heading text-uppercase">Privacy Policy</h2>
 </div>

 This Privacy Policy ("Policy") governs the manner in which Illume Education ("we," "us," or "our") handles the personal information of users ("you," "your," "user") when visiting {{ site.title }} (the “Site”).
 This Policy explains how we collect, use, protect, and share your personal information.
+In the event of any discrepancy between the Chinese and English versions of this Privacy Policy, the *English version* shall prevail.

 **PERSONAL INFORMATION WE COLLECT**